 If you become ill or injured and are unable to work due to a non-occupational injury, you may be eligible for short-term disability benefits.

 Coverage varies according to employee group.
 More information about this coverage and how it applies to you is available in your collective agreements.
-If you are not covered by a collective agreement, please view the Non-Union STD brochure (pdf, 434 kB) for more information.
+If you are not covered by a collective agreement, please view the Non-Union STD brochure (pdf) for more information.

 Part-time, short-term contract, student, or seasonal employees are not eligible for short term disability benefits.